Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 What makes it so popular?
-You can get this quality product for as little as 250$-300$, depending on a reseller.
+You can get the Seiko Pepsi bezel watch for as little as $250-$300, depending on a reseller.

 If you’re interested in a thorough analysis of the Seiko brand, feel free to visit our dedicated post on Seiko watch review.

 Victorinox, one of the many Swiss army watch brands, have their I.N.O.X. models tested through their in-house testing procedure.
 10-meter drop resistance, vibration resistance, and ton resistance are just a few out of 130 (!) tests conducted for a watch to get permission to go on sale.
 Wouldn’t it be a perfect wristwatch for Navy SEALs and other military divers?!
 Hell, yeah!

 The I.N.O.X.
 Professional Diver has a 200m (660 feet) water resistance, and, obviously, the ISO 6425 standard to support it officially.